liliahache/git_demo/README.md

-# McHack Git Demo
+# McHacks Git Demo

-Participate in the heackathon!
+Participate in the hackathon!